Jan Gonda

 Gonda left a bequest to Royal Netherlands Academy of Arts and Sciences, of which he was member since 1957, and in 1992 the Gonda Foundation was set up in his name.
 The foundation offers publication subsidies and grants to projects relating to Indology, the size of the grants and scope of activities being determined by the return on invested capital.
 The Gonda Lectures and Gonda Indological Series are also named in his honour.

+Gonda died suddenly on 28 July 1991.
+Along with F. B. J. Kuiper, Gonda has been credited with helping elevate Dutch Indology and its related disciplines internationally.

 Publications

 Gonda produced a substantial number of books and articles during his long career.
 The most useful starting point is Jan Gonda, Selected Studies, 6 vols.
-(Leiden: E. J. Brill, 1975-1991).
+(Leiden: E. J. Brill, 1975–1991).
 These volumes contain most of his key articles.